balkrishna83/Docker/voting-app/run-application-using-docker.md

 Build the docker images on local system and run the following docker commands

 1. Redis
-We are going to use public image, following command will download the run the redis docker container
+We are going to use public image, following command will download & run the redis docker container

 # docker run -it -d -p 6379:6379 --name=redis redis:alpine

 2. posgres
-We are going to use public postgres image, follwing command will dosnload the run postgres container
+We are going to use public postgres image, follwing command will download & run postgres container

 # docker run -it  -p 5432:5432 -d  -e POSTGRES_PASSWORD=postgres --name db postgres:9.4